amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ---

-The algorithm 3.1.1 works because it considers the negative scores for the other player, hence effectively maximizing the minimum gains.
+The algorithm 3.1.1 works because it considers the negative scores for the other player, effectively maximizing the minimum gains.
 Below we have a working example in python for the above algorithm.